 The master's programme in Production Engineering and Management provides a strong foundation to become a professional with knowledge in both engineering and management aspects of production and their interaction.
 The engineering side includes operation and integration of manufacturing technology, automation, maintenance and quality aspects, production development tools, and methods as well as software.
 The management side covers systematic decision-making, operations strategy, planning, control and management of resources that are essential for achieving a sustainable production environment.

 The programme emphasizes on both theoretical knowledge and applied skills which are covered through project course, individual and group assignments/projects, individual and group laboratory works, industrial visits.
 Furthermore, to maintain relevance to the state-of-the-art industrial developments and research, leading researchers and industrial professionals are invited to share their knowledge with our students.
-The educational activities and the structures promotes self-learning, trains students how to communicate effectively with different stakeholders, and generates a study environment that provides equal learning opportunity.
+The educational activities and the structures promote self-learning, trains students how to communicate effectively with different stakeholders, and generates a study environment that provides an equal learning opportunity.

 After graduating from the programme students will have:

 - Basic understanding of various dimensions and functions of the broad field of production.

 - Analytical skills needed to tackle the ever-changing problems and situations of modern competitive production.

 - Conceptual and reasoning skills with appropriate decision support methods and tools used in production management.